kaiserpreusse/synthea2omop/README.md

 ## How to use

 ### Prerequresites
 You need a OMOP CDM database with vocabularies.

-Guide to set up a simple test OMOP CDM database in Postgres: https://github.com/kaiserpreusse/omop_database
+> :point_right: Guide to set up a simple test OMOP CDM database in Postgres: https://github.com/kaiserpreusse/omop_database

 The following environment variables are needed, best practice is to store them in a `.env` file: